-

 The Gofundme Fiasco

-Several people including from the meeting at the church described above later met at a home and discussed a Gofundme page to raise money.
+Several people from the meeting at the church described above later met at a home and discussed a Gofundme page to raise money.

 The Amazing Refusal of Help to Fix a Misleading Website